Skip to content

 Clear the screen.

-Load and run this caplet in the current session, the same behaviour can be achieved by just specifying the caplet name as a command.
+Load and run this caplet in the current session.
+You can also just specify the caplet name as a command.

 Execute a shell command and print its output into the session.